booyaa/booyaa.github.io/blog/2019-0010-aws-devops-pro-certification-sdlc-automation-intro.md

   route: blog
 ---

-This is the start of a blog post series about studying for the [AWS DevOps Professional](https://aws.amazon.com/certification/certified-devops-engineer-professional/) certification.
+_This is part of the blog post series: [AWS DevOps Pro Certification](/2019/aws-devops-pro-certification-intro/)_

 ## What does the exam guide say?